ELATTAR-Ayoub/Video-Blog-App-Vuejs/README.md

 To run this app locally on your machine, follow these steps:

-1- Clone this repository to your local machine: git clone https://github.com/[your_username]/vblog.git.
+1- Clone this repository to your local machine: git clone https://github.com/ELATTAR-Ayoub/Video-Blog-App-Vuejs.git.
-2- Navigate into the project directory: cd vblog.
+2- Navigate into the project directory: cd Video-Blog-App-Vuejs.
 3- Install the required dependencies: npm install.
 4- Run the development server: npm run serve.